JoseRoca/WinFBX/docs/Printing/CPrint Class.md

 # <a name="PaperWidth"></a>PaperWidth

 Gets/sets the printer paper width in units of 1/10 of a millimeter.
 This value overrides the length of the paper specified by the *PaperSize* property, and is used if the paper is of a custom size, or if the device is a dot matrix printer, which can print a page of arbitrary length.
 It must be used if the **PaperLength** is also used.
+Alternatively, you can use the **SetPageSize** function to set both the length and width with only one call.

 ```
 PROPERTY PaperWidth () AS LONG